 However, some studies do suggest that those who tend to eat later at night, tend to consume more calories overall which can lead to weight gain (16,17,18).
 And late night eaters tend to make poorer food choices (19).

 Weight gain aside, eating a larger meal before bed can also cause indigestion and may disturb your sleep routine (20,21).
-While some foods will effect this more drastically than others, if you're having acid re-flux late a night, eating large meals before bed could be the culprit.
+While some foods will affect this more drastically than others, if you're having acid re-flux late a night, eating large meals before bed could be the culprit.

 The best time to eat dinner depends on your overall daily intake and when you are hungry - it really boils down to personal preference.
 If you have a hard time controlling your calorie intake during the day, sticking to a set schedule and eating smaller portions instead of larger meals at night may help.
 And if you tend to crave unhealthy foods at night, opt for nutrient dense snacks over a full meal if you need to eat late, and eating more calories earlier in the day. eating smaller portions instead of larger meals